gokulmanohar/PDF-to-Image/docs/README.md

 `1.
 Convert Single File.exe` Simple & straight-forward, run and pick a file.

 `2.
-Convert Batch File.exe` Place all the PDF documents in the *`workspace/source/batch`* directory, Run the bat file.
+Convert Batch File.exe` Place all the PDF documents in the *`workspace/source/batch`* directory, Run the exe file.

 `3.
-Convert Random Pages.exe`  Place all the PDF documents in the *`workspace/source/random`* directory, Run the bat file.
+Convert Random Pages.exe`  Place all the PDF documents in the *`workspace/source/random`* directory, Run the exe file.
 Random pages within the documents will be saved.

 ### REQUIREMENTS [For contributers]
 [PyPDF2](https://pypi.org/project/PyPDF2/)